Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 Private Residence Relief

-Private Residence Relief (PRR) is currently available when you rent out a property that was once your main residence.
-PRR is available for the time you lived in it, plus a 9-month grace period prior to disposal.
-The latter is regardless of whether you lived in the property during this period or not.
-I applies even if it was rented out during this period.
+The latter is regardless of whether you lived on the property during this period or not.
+It applies even if it was rented out during this period.
 This 9-month period of grace was reduced from a previous 18-month period for sales occurring from 6 April 2020.

-Applying this relief correctly can significantly reduce the CGT due when disposing of a property you once lived in.
+Applying for this relief correctly can significantly reduce the CGT due when disposing of a property you once lived in.

 Lettings Relief